Monitor (magazine): Publications

 By spring 1994, Koprivica mostly ended his financial support of Monitor, which is when Miško Perović took over that aspect of the magazine's operation as well.
 Organizationally, the magazine was under the umbrella of Perović's Montenegropublic company.
 Although George Soros already had a prominent part in Monitors financing through the local branch of his newly founded Open Society Institute network, this affiliation became even more pronounced after Koprivica left.

-In September 1995, the magazine's place in the Montenegropublic's organizational structure got changed when it was registered within the company as a distinct entity with Željko Ivanović as its managing director.
+In September 1995, the magazine's place in the Montenegropublic's organizational structure changed when it was registered within the company as a distinct entity with Željko Ivanović as its managing director.
 On the same occasion, the same was done with Montenegropublic's other assets: radio station Antena M and radio production studio Mouse.

-By the late 1990s, most on the list of original owners signed their stake in the magazine over to Perović who thus basically became the sole owner.
+By the late 1990s, most on the list of original owners signed their stake in the magazine over to Perović, who thus basically became the sole owner.